davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 [@Furlong1989; @Pikser2012].
 As of yet, however, all remotely imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990; @Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].
-According to the @fig:reconstruction reconstruction the Crystal Knob eruption site was above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate.
+According to the @fig:reconstruction reconstruction, the Crystal Knob eruption site was above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate.
 The narrow slab window segment shown along the eastern edge of the partially